 Bonus Real Life Example: This year, Everlane will be donating their Black Friday profits up to $150,000 to build an organic farm for their factory workers in Vietnam.
 Check out this absolutely incredible landing page they’ve made to tell the story!

 5. Sit Black Friday out.

 Be the cheese that stands apart.
 Don’t run any Black Friday sales.
+It may even be wise for your brand - data shows that 75% of Black Friday shoppers remember their experience as being "less than positive."
 If you’re going to go with this strategy, though, you should be should to still make it clear that you’re choosing to sit Black Friday, that you didn’t just forget.
 Consider including your reasoning on your homepage.
 Perhaps you’d like to sit Black Friday out for ethical reasons?
 Share those with your customer.
 Chances are, your audience will connect with those reasons and choose to purchase with you that do to take a stand with you.

 Real Life Example: In 2015, REI skipped Black Friday, and encouraged all their would-be customers to go spend the day enjoying the great outdoors instead (a message which is very on-brand for them).
 Impressively, they even paid their entire staff to take Black Friday off!
 The move generated a ton of press and social media buzz, with over 290,000 customers signing up for REI’s #OptOutside Challenge.
 With such success, REI has continued to shut down each Black Friday since.

 Learn from last year’s data to guide this year’s decisions

 No matter what you decide to do, you should consult last year’s data before making any decisions.
 Honing in on what worked last year can help you shape the perfect game plan to make you stand out this year.